juliolugo96/AyDA-B2018/README.md

 - Avoid all tutorials and go directly to the dashboard.
 - Then, click on *Create a new scenario*.
 - Type and select Github/BitBucket **and** Telegram.
 (Both must be selected).

--
-Let's go with GitHub first:
+Let's go with GitHub/Bitbucker first:

-- Click in the big centered circle and select GitHub firstly.
+- Click in the big centered circle and select GitHub/Bitbucket firstly.
-- Choose then *Watch push actions*.
+- Choose then *Watch push actions*/*Watch pushes*.
 - It will require you a Webhook to relate your GitHub repository to Integromat.
 Type a name, and then configure it on GitHub.
-To realize this, just follow this [instructions](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github).
+To realize this, just follow this [instructions.](https://support.hockeyapp.net/kb/third-party-bug-trackers-services-and-webhooks/how-to-set-up-a-webhook-in-github).
+- If you're using BitBucket, this step is far way simpler.
+Follow this [instructions](https://www.integromat.com/en/kb/pkg/bitbucket/index.html).

 Now let's send that info to Telegram: